-We are fighting on the front line in battles involving practice regulation, Medicaid reimbursement, BWC compensation, tort reform and HMO/insurance company regulation to name a few.
-These areas are controlled by the states, not the national governement.
-Members are encouraged to meet their state representative and senator and express their views on healthcare issues.
+We are fighting on the front line at the Statehouse in battles involving practice regulation, Medicaid reimbursement, BWC compensation, tort reform and HMO/insurance company regulation to name a few.
+These areas of your practice are controlled by the states, not the federal government.

 To see a list of health-care related bills pending in the Ohio General Assembly, click here.

 To find bills by bill number, sponsor, or keywords, click here.

 To identify and contact your State Senator or State Representative, click here.

 The Ohio State Board of Pharmacy has announced the availability of the Practice Insight Report in the Ohio Automated Rx Reporting System (OARRS) to provide prescribers with additional information about their patients.

 Ohio Sens.
 Shannon Jones (R-Springboro) and Charleta B. Tavares (D-Columbus) introduced five bills this week related to the state’s infant mortality problems.
 Ohio ranks 48th nationally in its infant mortality rate—37th among white infants and 49th among black infants.

 The OOA and other physician organizations continue to advocate for an educational approach to solving the problem, while the legislators, impatient with results to date, continue to press for penalties and more stringent laws to get the attention of the physician community.

 As part of an ongoing effort to curb the misuse and abuse of prescription pain medications and unintentional overdoses, Gov. John R. Kasich announced the adoption of new opioid prescribing guidelines and launch of a new website for physicians.